doctorsonrails/lessons/2_markup/README.md

 Your task is to turn your CV from text to HTML, by marking everything up with tags.

+Write a text copy of your CV and then mark it up using HTML tags.

 A list of HTML5 tags can be found at [W3 Schools](http://www.w3schools.com/tags/default.asp) - use whichever ones you think best suit your objective.

 The final document should be roughly structured like this: